canada-ca/Open_First_Whitepaper/en/1_Introduction.md

 ### Problem/Opportunity Statement

-Open standards and OSS are only slowly gaining traction in the GC (GC), particularly when compared to the private sector and other public administrations (US, UK, France, Italy, Estonia, New Zealand, etc.).
+Open standards and OSS are only slowly gaining traction in the GC, particularly when compared to the private sector and other public administrations (US, UK, France, Italy, Estonia, New Zealand, etc.).
 Relatively low levels of adoption have been attributed to a lack of understanding of the potential benefits, accompanied by a risk-averse technical and procurement culture, compounded by significant levels of misconceptions.

 Open Standards are essential to ensure interoperability between systems and enables easier migration and transitions to different systems.
 More so, the use of OSS supports interoperability and information sharing and should be considered in the assessment of IM-IT solutions.
 Both help mitigate the risks of lock-in, enable the GC to support for the Canadian economy and open communities, provide lower total cost of ownership, attract top digital talent and lead to better job satisfaction.